-Super typhoon smashes towards China after pummeling Philippines
+Super typhoon slams into China after pummeling Philippines

 China has ordered thousands of boats to return to harbor, and evacuated thousands of offshore oil platform workers, the state news agency, Xinhua, said.

-(Graphic: Typhoon Mangkhut - tmsnrt.rs/2oZmnIS)
+GRAPHIC: Typhoon Mangkhut - tmsnrt.rs/2oZmnIS

-The typhoon, dubbed the “King of Storms” by Chinese media, is expected to make landfall in Guangdong between the cities of Taishan and Yangjiang as early as 5 p.m., weather officials say.
+The typhoon, dubbed the “King of Storms” by Chinese media, made landfall in Haiyan town at 5:00 p.m. local time, packing winds of more than 160 kph (100 mph), weather officials said.

 Ports, oil refineries and industrial plants in the area have been shut.
-Power to some areas could also be reduced as a precaution, say grid operators.
+Power to some areas were also reduced as a precaution.
+In Shenzhen, electricity supply to more than 130,000 homes was cut at one point on Sunday.

 The storm has fueled concern about sugar production in Guangdong, which accounts for a tenth of national output, at about 1 million tonnes.
 China sugar futures rose last week on fears for the cane crop.